Herbert Gallen

-Gallen's Career
+Career

 Gallen grew up in Paterson, New Jersey, the son of a fabric manufacturer and grandson of a silk mill owner.
 After graduating from high school, he went to work for an uncle who owned several auto supply stores.
 Gallen ran his own store before serving in the army, where he was still involved in the auto parts business during World War II.
 Because of wartime restrictions, fabric became difficult to acquire and he recognized a chance to take advantage of connections to move into the apparel industry.

 In 1949, he founded Ellen Tracy, manufacturing women's blouses in New York and selling them for $28.50 a dozen to department stores.
 Initially, Gallen produced several sample blouses using fabric obtained from a friend, which he then took to major department stores in Manhattan.
 He visited Franklin Simon & Co., which immediately purchased every blouse he had.
 The label had a showroom and stockroom on Third Avenue.